 At U.S. Chemical Storage we strive to give you the best solution for your operations.
 This building and its accompanying accessories can be engineered to meet the following approvals and certifications based upon your unique set of needs.

 FireLoc™ Flammable Liquid Storage Building

-It is storage designed and manufactured specifically for housing chemicals, hazardous materials (also known as ‘hazmat’) and hazardous waste.
+It is storage designed and manufactured specifically for housing flammable, combustible or corrosive chemicals, hazardous materials (also known as ‘hazmat’), and hazardous waste.
 For more information, visit the Environmental Protection Agencies’ website at the following links:

 2. Why is there a need for chemical storage buildings?

 Chemical storage buildings are designed to store hazmat in safe, segregated, and secure areas, and to prevent or contain chemical fires or explosions, or to contain chemicals from leaking out into the environment in the event of a spill.
 The need is largely code-driven based on the chemical or materials being stored and the proximity to people, property, or the environment.
 A fire code inspector, an “Authority Having Jurisdiction” (AHJ), or Insurance Inspector could be any of the people that require the use of one of our buildings and will know the code requirements in your specific location.